TommasoSitzia/pantrop-stand-growth/README.md

 The Excel workbooks contain model coefficients, parameter uncertainty, classification summaries, study-dominance results, leave-one-study-out validation results, sensitivity analyses, and associated predictions.

-Generated outputs are intended for local analysis and verification and do not need to be tracked in the repository.
+Generated outputs are intended for local analysis and verification and are not tracked in the repository.

 ## Required packages